rrollins72/QMX-Serial-remote/README.md

 A little background…I began experimenting with using a couple inexpensive ESP32 modules when they appeared on Aliexpress for less than \$5.
 I decided to get an ESP32-C3 and an ESP32-S3 based small (zero sized) modules.
-I also had a few ST7735 displays that were needing to be utilized, so I decided to build a small clock that would become an IoT device.
+I also had a few ST7735 based displays that were needing to be utilized, so I decided to build a small clock that would become an IoT device.
 That gave me some experience with the Arduino IDE for ESP32 and graphics on the small display.
 I thought it would be fun to figure out if I could talk to my QMX+ using the AUX serial port and the